Why should you track employee performance?

 - 51% of employees believe that annual reviews are inaccurate.
 (Source)

-- Performance management takes lots of time - each year, managers spend 210 hours and employees spend 40 hours on it.
+- Performance management takes lots of time - each year, managers spend 210 hours and employees spend 40 hours on it, while they could be working on project management.
 (Source)

 - 95% of managers report being “unhappy” with traditional performance management solutions.
 (Source)